grafolean/grafolean/README.md

 # About Grafolean

 Grafolean is an easy to use, powerful and secure generic monitoring system.
 It can be self-hosted and is not resource hungry (it can even run on Raspberry Pi [^1]).
 It uses PostgreSQL database as data storage and Mosquitto MQTT broker to display real-time changes.
 Being also packaged as Docker image, it is very easy to install on any Linux platform (and probably elsewhere).
-It can also run on AWS (EC2 + RDS). [^2]).
+With some work it can also run on AWS (EC2 + RDS). [^2]).

-This is still an early stage software, with many features still in planning and development.
-We would encourage you to grab a copy and give it a spin, and to tell us if you miss something via [Issues](https://gitlab.com/grafolean/grafolean/issues).
-Bug reports (or simply questions) are of course also welcome there.
+** THIS IS ALPHA SOFTWARE - USE AT YOUR OWN RISK! **

+Many features are still planned or in development and there might be bugs.
+Feel free to test it and to create an [issue](https://gitlab.com/grafolean/grafolean/issues) if you find a problem.

-[^1]: though running any software that writes to SD card often is in general not a good idea due to SD card reliability issues (on power failure)
+[^1]: though running any software that writes to SD card is in general not a good idea due to SD cards' reliability issues (especially on power failure)
 [^2]: note that AWS IOT is not a suitable replacement for Mosquitto in this case, because it uses a different authentication mechanism.
 However running backend on Lambda is possible.

 # Demo